muratk3n/thirdwave/en/tweets/2019/week48.md

 legitimate opposition, perpetually vilifying his adversaries as traitors.In recent years, as Morales’s support among the Bolivian people began to slip, his attacks on democracy became more blatant.
-[H]e [illegally] ran for a fourth term as president.
+[H]e [.. unconstitutionally .. ] ran for a fourth term as president.
 And when he seemed to fall short of the necessary majority to win election in the first round, he engaged in what the Organization of American States decried as a “clear manipulation” of the vote.
-Among other measures, he tampered with the electronic tally and halted the count.His attempt to steal the election cost Morales the support of a large number of Bolivians, including many trade unionists, indigenous people, and longtime members of his own political party.
+Among other measures, he tampered with the electronic tally and halted the count.
+His attempt to steal the election cost Morales the support of a large number of Bolivians, including many trade unionists, indigenous people, and longtime members of his own political party.
 As protesters took to the street to demand his resignation, and police forces across the country refused to use force to quash dissent, Morales was forced into exile in Mexico"

 [THE END]